 The 2019 responsive grants application process is open.
 Deadline to apply is March 28 at 5 p.m.

-Watch the video below to learn about the process, eligibilty requirements and other important information about applying for a grant
+Watch the Grantseeker Information video below to learn about the process, eligibility requirements and other important information about applying for a grant:

 Application links are below.
 Please read the following in its entirety before applying.

 The responsive grants application process is open to all requests for organizational support and projects that serve our twenty-town region.
 Three types of responsive grants are available: general operating support, project support, and capacity building support.
 There is only one grantmaking cycle per year for responsive grants from The Community Foundation for Greater New Haven and the Valley Community Foundation.